fournotfourerror/bootstrap-documentation/README.md

 * Good documentation
 	* _Not only does Bootstrap offer styling for almost every element a typical website or web application requires, it also provides a great documentation with examples and demo that only make it more easier for even someone new._

+### How to integrate bootstrap to our project
+* We can download bootstrap from [www.getbootstrap.com](www.getbootstrap.com)
+* If you wanto run the bootstrap from online, we can use `CDN` and `JSDelivr`
+* When we are going to use `CDN` and `JSDelivr` , we need to have internet connectivity whenever we are going to run our project.
+* We can use either bootstrap files for offline or `CDN` and `JSDelivr` but we need to use the source files in head section of HTML document.

 ### Color codes
+_____

+Convey meaning through color with a handful of color utility classes.
+Includes support for styling links with hover states, too.
+We have various color codes in bootstrap.
+The following codes describes the color codes along with the colors.

 * `primary`   => Blue color
 * `secondary` => Grey color (Light black color)
 * `info`      => Sky blue color